loyanie/SIR-and-SEIR-Model-Implementation/README.md

 - After the first wave, the number of infected individuals drops dramatically.
 However, the I population does not drop to zero.
 Instead, the infection resurges in smaller, less intense waves.

 - After long time (visible in the 1200-day plot), the amplitude of these waves decreases and eventually the system settles into a stable endemic state after roughly 600 days.
 In this state, the S, E, I, and R populations stabilize at constant, non-zero levels (e.g., I stabilizes around 50 individuals).
 This means the infection persists indefinitely within the population, maintained by a balance between new infections and deaths.

+### Sensitivity Analysis

+_Disclaimer:_ ChatGPT was used to complete
+HW 1 to understand the concepts of numerical methods and how they are implemented on python